Amy Wilson-Hardy: Rugby career

-Amy Wilson-Hardy (born 13 September 1991) is an English rugby union player.
-She made her debut for the England women's national rugby union team in 2013.
+Wilson-Hardy made her international debut for the England women's national rugby union team in 2013.
 She was selected as a member of the Great Britain women's national rugby sevens team to the 2016 Summer Olympics.

-She plays for Wasps in the Women's Premiership.
+She plays for Trailfinders Women in the Women's Premiership.
 She was selected for the 2017 Women's Rugby World Cup squad.

 She won a bronze medal at the 2018 Commonwealth Games.